 Municipal Regional Permit

 The NPDES Municipal Regional Permit is a permit for all NPDES phase I municipal stormwater programs in the Bay Area.
 This permit implements all mercury-related control measures and wasteload allocations required by the TMDL for stormwater sources.
 The Municipal Regional Permit is being was re-issued in 2015 (see Section C.11 for mercury controls) and a strong emphasis will be on implementation of green infrastructure treatment elements.
 Because mercury (in contrast to PCBs) is distributed relatively widely and somewhat uniformly across the landscape, the widespread implementation of these green infrastructure treatment elements along with ongoing aggressive mercury recycling efforts will both play a critical role in achieving the TMDL load allocation for urban runoff.
 The SF Bay mercury TMDL report estimated that 160 kg mercury/yr comes from urban runoff.
 The load allocation for this source category is 80 kg/yr with a mid-point loading milestone of 120 kg/yr.
 Recent loading estimates suggest that this loading milestone has been reached.
-You can access all reports submitted each year under the municipal regional permit by clicking here.

 Managing Mercury Exposure and Risk in Wetlands